 M-x package-refresh-contents and restart Emacs

 This is not a bug - it's a feature!
 I firmly believe that the one true way to use Emacs is by using it the way it was intended to be used (as far as navigation is concerned at least).
-That's why I've disabled all movement commands with arrows (and keys like page up, page down, etc) - to prevent you from being tempted to use them.

 (setq prelude-guru nil)